 Holland & Knight's financial practices have a strong presence in Latin America.
 We have more than 170 attorneys firmwide who are fluent in Spanish or Portuguese, as well as offices in Mexico City and Bogotá, both supported by more than 160 attorneys in our Miami office.
 We regularly act for a variety of lessors across from all the major Latin American carriers as well as many smaller operators.
 We are well versed in the jurisdictional nuances familiar to the key in-house teams and enjoy excellent relationships with a wide variety of leading local counsel in the aviation space, all of which has contributed to our reputation as a go-to firm for Latin American aviation transactions.

 The Chambers USA, UK and Global guides, as well as The Legal 500 rankings for the U.S. and United Kingdom, rank our aviation practice and its attorneys as among the best in the world.
-Chambers USA recognizes three of our aviation finance attorneys and says we have "really great lawyers and a very, very deep practice."
+Chambers USA recognizes four of our aviation finance attorneys and sources say, "Holland & Knight is a fantastic firm with a very strong aviation finance team.
+They're very practical, take a common-sense approach and are knowledgeable of the aviation and asset finance space."
 Firmwide, we are supported by more than 200 practices, including related regulatory, tax, banking, corporate, securitization, litigation and bankruptcy.
 Our ability to collaborate with lawyers in related disciplines keeps deals on track and provides clients with the comprehensive representation that comes from having one team that can advise on all aspects of a matter.